gxiaolab/isoLASER/README.md

 pip install .
 ```

-It is recommended to install isoLASER in a virtual environment.
+It is recommended to install IsoLASER in a virtual environment.

 ```
-conda create -n isoLASER_env python=3.8
+conda create -n isolaser_env python=3.8
 ```

 You can also download the **Singularity** container:

 ```
 singularity pull library://giovas/collection/s6
-singularity exec s5_latest.sif isoLASER
+singularity exec s5_latest.sif isolaser
 ```

 If successful, the program is ready to use.
 The installation incorporates console script entry points to directly call isoLASER:

 ```
-isoLASER --help
+isolaser --help
 ```

 Installation time varies depending on the number of dependencies that need to be installed.
-Assuming all library dependencies are installed already, the installation of isoLASER should only take a few seconds.
+Assuming all library dependencies are installed already, the installation of IsoLASER should only take a few seconds.

 ## *Preprocessing*